JiggityMaggotKetamynes/Chips/YC_application.md

 ## Who are your competitors?
 What do you understand about your business that they don't?

 **Davis:**
-Q1) The US government, better money(s)
-Q2) People flock to freedom, efficiency over time, financial flexibility
+Q1) Perpetual swaps denominated in dollars, more-expensive futures trading, Q2) People flock to freedom, efficiency over time, financial flexibility

 ## How do or will you make money?
 How much could you make?

 **Davis:**
-Q1) tag volume, subs, ads, non-fair start ;)
+Q1) tag volume, subscription tiers on website, site & app advertisements and sponsorships, founders start with initial sum of coins(5-10%)
-Q2) Forex markets are in the trillions dollars w/ capped reasons for their existence
+Q2) Forex markets are in the trillions of dollars daily volume and many trades endure broker fees, so to emulate revenue method isn't out of question.

 ## If you had any other ideas you considered applying with, please list them.
 One may be something we've been waiting for.
 Often when we fund people it's to do something they list here and not in the main application.

 **Davis:**
-Emerging market etfs —  a collection of growth based on present changing toward liberal policies // clearing of gov bureaucracy to improve revenue translation into profit(ability to re-coup investment fast-tracked)
+Emerging market etfs —  a collection of growth-based stocks, whose respective countries are leaning into liberal market policies, such as decreasing capital gains taxes.
+Market movements that improve revenue translation into net profit and capital return to investors(ability to re-coup investment fast-tracked)

 ETF addresses companies in emerging market based on criteria:
 - Can the company return profits to shareholders through the taxation system
 - Is the company incentivized to return profits to shareholders
-- Time view of necessary future financing
+- Time view of necessary future financing(optimally companies that aren't diluting equity through reckless share issuance)
-- Political stability, past, present, future
+- Political stability, past, present, future (in specific relation to taxation)

 Could be money managers composing of the money managers (exposure to other ETFS) - fund of funds Vs.
-Fund of individual
-Fund of country individuals
+Fund of individual(companies across globe)
-Fund of specialization across countries
+Fund of country individuals(country specific index) Fund of specialization across countries(say lumber industries globally)

 Internal ETF — no changing to capital structure.
+Absolutely no use of authorized participants as market makers, hence no ETF share creation and redemption basket tactics.
-Absolutely no raising of more shares, finite and large issuance.
-TLDR: would not inflate or mess with outstanding shares of ETF even if trading at premiums or discounts.
+TLDR: would not inflate or deflate outstanding shares of ETF even if trading at premiums or discounts.